-Any student who pays an outstanding balance by check will have his/her registration dropped if the check is returned from the bank due to non-sufficient funds.
-The student will not be permitted to reregister until full payment is received.
+Any student who pays an outstanding balance by check will have their registration dropped if the check is returned from the bank due to non-sufficient funds.
+The student will not be permitted to re-register until full payment is received.
 If repayment is made via check, registration will be granted when the check clears the bank.

-Be advised that students whose registrations have been dropped have no guarantee the same course(s) will be available when they re-register.
+Students whose registrations have been dropped have no guarantee the same course(s) will be available when they re-register.